Geometric Arbitrage Theory and Market Dynamics Reloaded: Arbitrage Theory in a Differential Geometric Framework

 The $\mathfrak{g}$-valued curvature $2$-form is defined as meaning by this, that for all $(x,t,g)\in \mathcal{B}$ and for all $\xi,\eta\in T_{(x,t)}M$

 Remark that, being the Lie algebra commutative, the Lie bracket $[\cdot,\cdot]$ vanishes.
 After some calculations we obtain

-and can prove following results which characterizes arbitrage as curvature. \begin{theorem}[\textbf{No Arbitrage}] The following assertions are equivalent: \begin{itemize} \item [(i)] The market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] The local holonomy group $\Hol^0(\chi)$ of the principal fibre bundle $\mathcal{B}$ is trivial. \item[(iii)] The curvature form $R$ vanishes everywhere on $\mathcal{B}$. \item[(iv)] There exists a positive semimartingale $\beta=\{\beta_t\}_{t}$ such that deflators and short rates satisfy for all portfolio nominals and all times the condition
+and can prove following results which characterizes arbitrage as curvature. \begin{theorem}[\textbf{No Arbitrage}] The following assertions are equivalent: \begin{itemize} \item [(i)] The market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive martingale $\beta=(\beta_t)_{t}$ such that deflators and short rates satisfy for all portfolio nominals and all times the condition